ikr/ikr.su/new_resume_content.md

 ## Oct 2001 — Mar 2002 Programmer at iNetLab (Novosibirsk)

+Learned a bit about seismic geophysics and interfacing with Fortran code

 Tech: Java with Java2D and Swing, C++ on Win32, Visual Basic 5

 ## Oct 2000 — Sep 2001 Programmer at Auktion24 Development (Novosibirsk)